What's the best New Year's resolution you can make this year? Starting a gratitude practice.

 - Find a notebook or blank journal and write down the five things you’re most grateful for at the end of each day (research supports practicing gratitude at the end of the day results in better sleep.)

-- EXTRA CREDIT: Get a ready-made gratitude journal like this one on Amazon and make the commitment to complete all the practices inside.
-It's filled with several powerful and inspiring gratitude practices.
+- EXTRA CREDIT: Get a guided gratitude journal like this one on Amazon and make the commitment to complete all the practices inside.

 - Get a stack of thank you cards or stationery (blank paper works too), and write a letter to someone telling them how thankful you are for them and why.